Benefits of Outsourcing Warehousing Operations

 The demand for warehousing increased significantly following the COVID-19 outbreak, with the pandemic-fuelled eCommerce boom leading to a 614% increase in warehouse occupancy.
 According to recent projections, the global warehousing market will hit $326BN by 2024 due to the growing appetite for online shopping and shifts in consumer demand.

 The eCommerce boom has also been linked to the 3PL boom.
-Logistics companies increased their occupancy by more than 42% in 2021 and now account for 20% of all warehousing space in Britain.

 Unsurprisingly, the fastest-growing sector is online retailers, with ASOS, Etsy, Shopify and Ocado registering strong growth.